awakari/producer-rss/README.md

 ## 3.1.
 Prerequisites

 The Awakari Core system should be deployed.
-The producer uses the [writer](https://github.com/awakari/writer) service as an entry point.
+The producer uses the [client-sdk-go](https://github.com/awakari/client-sdk-go) to write events.
-The API gateway is not required as far as the producer-rss is internal and owned component.

 ## 3.2.
 Bare